 Full details and registration information will be available in early February.
-In the meantime, visit the AVS website to learn more about this exciting (and at $60 for the whole weekend, very affordable) enrichment opportunity by visiting the AVS website.
+In the meantime, visit the AVS website to learn more about this exciting enrichment opportunity.
 We were delighted to have Reunion Planning Committee members from a number of Queen's classes attend AVS 2014.
 In addition to the great speakers and sessions, your committee might even want to consider using the weekend as an opportunity to get together as a group and do some event brainstorming or logistics-planning in Kingston while you're here!